molssi-seamm/molssi-seamm.github.io/_sources/html/users/productivity.rst.txt

 * LAMMPS for molecular dynamics (MD) for materials
 * Cassandra and Towhee for Monte Carlo simulations of fluids

-Other plugins provide functionality for building structures, e.g. Packmol, for converting file formats using Open Babel, and cheminformatics functionality with RDKit.
+Other plug-ins provide functionality for building structures, e.g. Packmol, for converting file formats using Open Babel, and cheminformatics functionality with RDKit.
 The 'helpers' do the little tasks that you need to wrangle structures into the simulation codes and analyze results, things you either had to do yourself or had to find scripts and codes that did what you needed.

-Between the GUI's and the convenient 'helper' plugins setting up your workflow will indeed be faster and less error prone.
+Between the GUI's and the convenient 'helper' plug-ins setting up your workflow will indeed be faster and less error prone.
 Two other aspects of SEAMM will help you do even more.
 First, SEAMM has loops and other control structures built in, so when you want to run over several